-$^{41}$ In the model field experiment it is easy to "treat" some uninfected by changing their q; i.e., the probability that they would get treated with ART should they get sick.
+$^{32}$ In the synthetic field experiment it is easy to "treat" some uninfected by changing their q; i.e., the probability that they would get treated with ART should they get sick.
 Implementing this in reality would require essentially an information treatment, where some people are informed about increased access to ART while others are not.